jkim5/MR_datasense/README.md

 Works with Dweet.io (for live IOT data sharing), Freeboard.io (live data visualization of data) and SFTP (for archiving and backup).

-This code was written for a device consisting of the following hardware, but the code is modular, enabling you to remove sensors depending on your needs:
+This code was written for a device consisting of the following hardware, but the code is modular, allowing you to remove sensors depending on your needs:

 * Raspberry Pi Zero (https://www.raspberrypi.org/blog/raspberry-pi-zero/)
 * USGlobalSat BU353-S4 USB GPS Receiver (https://www.thegpsstore.com/USGlobalSat-BU353-S4-USB-GPS-Receiver-P3219.aspx)